 How to Buy Winston-Salem Open Tickets

-Look for tickets to go on on sale June 5, 2017.
-At that time, tickets can be purchased online at www.winstonsalemopen.com, by calling (336) 758-6409 or in person at the Wake Forest ticket office located at Bridger Field House at BB&T Field.
+Tickets went on sale June 5, 2017.
+Tickets can be purchased online at www.winstonsalemopen.com, by calling (336) 758-6409 or in person at the Wake Forest ticket office located at Bridger Field House at BB&T Field.
 If you are a local tennis fan, you can buy tickets at the box office one hour before they go on sale anywhere else!

 Which player are you most excited to see on the court and around town?